TheKevJames/tools/circleci-orbs/README.rst

 * `thekevjames/tester`_, including support for `pytest`_.
 * `thekevjames/notifier`_, including support for Datadog, Sentry, and Slack.

-It also includes a few deprecated orbs:
+In the git log, you can find some of my deprecated orbs:

 * `thekevjames/deployment-notifier`_, subsumed by `thekevjames/notifier`_.
 * `thekevjames/pytest`_, subsumed by `thekevjames/tester`_.